grannycart/by-sound-alone_source/beta-manuscript/6_Chapter.md

 With the gangway set, Hemi shut down the crane and made his way back aboard the _Prospect_.
 He found Percy and advised her they should lay low inside the boat until the dock boss' crew got there.
 So Captain Percy, Hemi, Bastian, Gregory, and Sir Trelew rounded up in the galley around a new pot of coffee.
 Cassandra had gone off to her rack to catch up on sleep.

-They proceeded to drink two and a half pots of coffee as a couple of hours went by, but eventually there was the sound of feet on the _Prospect's_ deck above and the grind of the crane's diesel starting up.
+They proceeded to drink two and a half pots of coffee as a couple of hours passed, but eventually there was the sound of feet on the _Prospect's_ deck above and the grind of the crane's diesel starting up.
 When Percy got down to the cargo hold, the deck boss' crew of people -- men and women, but all of a hefty dockworker build and wearing tough, undyed canvas clothing -- were already rigging crates onto the hook of the crane and preparing to unload.

 The dock and platform that had been so quiet and empty was now full of noise and people.
 The crates were hoisted out of the cargo hold one-by-one, carefully stacked four to a cart.
 Then a team of dockworkers hauled the creaking carts up to the platform where the team would unload and stack the crates by hand.